fatemehs-ahmadi/fatemehs-ahmadi.github.io/_pages/about.md

 Research Experiences
 ======
-* **Particle Deformation in Microfluidic Channel**????? – Mentored a junior physics MS student.
+* **Numerical study of particle deformation with different Young's modulus during passage through microchannels. – Mentored a junior physics MS student.
 (Aug.
 2024 – Jan.
 2025)
   * Guidance on master’s thesis development and research methodologies.
   * Troubleshooting and optimizing computer problems and simulations.
 * **Particle Shape effect on its Motion in Microfluidic Channel** – Seminar course with perfect grade.
 (May 2022)